Get insider access

 We've recently launched Soundbars 1.3!
 Read the R&D Article to learn more.

-The 7 Best Soundbars For Movies - Winter 2024 Reviews
+The 6 Best Soundbars For Movies - Winter 2025

 Best Soundbars For Movies

 Soundbars are a great way to enhance your movie-watching experience when you don't have space for a full home theater setup.
 You can get great surround sound reproduction from soundbars that will give you an immersive movie-watching experience.
 However, not all soundbars are equal.
-While some are only capable of recreating stereo content, many have Dolby Atmos support that can help bring a cinema-like experience home, whether you're watching from a dedicated home theater room or the comfort of your bed.
+While some are only capable of recreating stereo content, many have Dolby Atmos support that can help create an immersive experience, while others combine object-based audio format support with an arsenal of discrete speakers to envelope you, whether you're watching from a dedicated home theater room or the comfort of your bed.
+There's a soundbar that suits every space to bring the cinema home to you.

-We've tested over 185 soundbars, and below are our recommendations for the best soundbars for watching movies.
+We've tested over 210 soundbars, and below are our recommendations for the best soundbars for movies.
 See also our recommendations for the best soundbars, the best Dolby Atmos soundbars, and the best budget soundbars.

 1. Best Soundbar For Movies